advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 # **Installation**

-A) Clone the Repository to your device
+   A) Clone the Repository to your device :computer:

    B) Open 2 Terminals

    C) In the first terminal, run the front end by running the following commands in order:

 ```
 cd client/myapp